kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 4. On the **Attack simulation training** page, Holly has decided to conduct a simulated account breach in which she will use a URL to try and obtain usernames and passwords.
 This is referred to in the Attack Simulator as a **Credentials Harvest** attack. <br/>

-	You can launch this attack either from **Simulations** tab or selecting the **Launch a simulation** link on the **Overview** page.
+	You can launch this attack either from **Simulations** tab by selecting the **+ Launch a simulation**.
 Since the **Overview** tab has additional information and is the default page when selecting the **Attack simulation training** service, it is recommended that you launch it from there so that you can learn about the specifics of this type of attack. <br/>

 	On the **Overview** tab, scroll down to the **Recommendations** section.
 Under the **Launch a phishing simulation using other social engineering techniques** recommendation, select **Create another simulation with new technique**.
 This initiates the **Create Simulation** wizard.